StewAlexander-com/File_Cleanup/docs/macos-first-run.md

 If you see a security warning when trying to open `Mac File Cleanup.app`, macOS is blocking the unsigned app.
 Follow these steps to allow it.

+**Note for Intel Mac users**: If the app won't open even after following the security steps below, you may have an older build that only supports Apple Silicon (M1/M2).
+The current build script produces a universal app that works on both Intel and Apple Silicon Macs.
+If you're on an Intel Mac and the app doesn't work, see the [build instructions in the README](../README.md#desktop-apps-pyinstaller) to build the app yourself using `./scripts/build_gui_mac.sh`.

 ## Method 1: System Settings (Recommended)

 1. **Download and unzip** `Mac-File-Cleanup.zip` to get `Mac File Cleanup.app`